 a Moroccan beef tagine

-Tagines are a way of life for my family and in Moroccan cuisine.
+Tagines are a way of life for my family.
 I was lucky enough to grow up enjoying at least a few a week, with a variety of different proteins, veggies, and spices.

 This particular tagine is called Makfoul, which means ‘locked’ and refers to the flavors that are locked into the layers of tomatoes, onions, and beef.

-Traditionally served right out of the tagine in the center of the table with Moroccan bread (khobz) and a variety of side salads, this beef tagine is easy to assemble and full of sweet & savory flavor.
+Traditionally served right out of the tagine in the center of the table with Moroccan bread (khobz) and a variety of side salads, this beef tagine is easy to assemble (using either a tagine or dutch oven) and full of sweet & savory flavor.

-If you enjoy stews like this one, be sure to try my chicken tagine with olives & preserved lemons and this lamb shank tagine.
+If you enjoy Moroccan recipes like this one, be sure to try my chicken tagine with olives & preserved lemons.

 Ingredients